forseti-security/forseti-security/_docs/quickstarts/scanner/descriptions.md

 Cloud Identity-Aware Proxy (Cloud IAP) enforces access control at the network edge, inside the load balancer.
 If traffic can get directly to the VM, Cloud IAP is unable to enforce its access control.
-The IAP scanner ensures that firewall rules are properly configured and prevents the in
+The IAP scanner ensures that firewall rules are properly configured and prevents the introduction of other network paths that bypass the normal load balancer to instance flow.
-The KE version scanner depends on the following Forseti Inventory pipelines:

- - `load_ke_pipeline`troduction of other network
-paths that bypass the normal load balancer to instance flow.

 For examples of how to define scanner rules for Cloud IAP, see the